Military history of New Zealand: War in Afghanistan (2001–2021)

-Supporting US-led campaigns in the Middle East (2015–present)
+War against the Islamic State (2015–2023)

 In 2016, the New Zealand Defence Force deployed a number of staff officers to the Combined Air and Space Operations Center at Al Udeid Air Base in Qatar to support the US-led intervention in Iraq against the Islamic State.

-The NZDF states that the support provided by its staff officers in Qatar were limited to non-combat missions, although a Stuff investigation contested the NZDF's non-combatant status, noting how coalition members of the CAOC are leveraged "to facilitate superior airpower operations".
+NZDF personnel were initially deploed to support the Australia-New Zealand Building Partner Capacity mission at Camp Taji, with additional personnel supporting the coalition's efforts in Baghdad, Kuwait and Qatar.
+The NZDF states that the support provided by its staff officers in Qatar were limited to non-combat missions, although a Stuff investigation published in 2018 contested the NZDF's non-combatant status, noting how coalition members of the CAOC are leveraged "to facilitate superior airpower operations".
+NZDF concluded its deployment in support of the US-led operation when it withdrew its remaining personnel from Iraq in July 2023.

+Red Sea crisis (2024–2025)

 In January 2024, six NZDF personnel were deployed to support Operation Prosperity Guardian, a US-led military operation in response to Houthi attacks on international shipping in the Red Sea.
 The six NZDF personnel provided "precision targeting" for coalition forces and were stationed at coalition bases within the region.
 The NZDF's mandate to support Operation Prosperity Guardian ends on 31 January 2025.